17 User Acceptance Testing Templates [Examples + Download]

 You can download the full test plan in this Google Doc.

-During user acceptance testing (UAT), test cases are real world scenarios performed by the end user.
+In user acceptance testing, test cases are real-world scenarios performed by real users, business users, or the end user.

 vs.